ibm-verify/ivig-declarative-deployment/README.md

 - ~config property `general.install.externalSecret` to control if credentials will be managed via helm chart or externally~ DONE
 - ~move pre-init logic to a separate init container~ DONE
 - ~eliminate the need to store `isvgimks` by initializeing one on-the-fly during initialization~ DONE
+- ~optional/modular deployment of postgres DB and LDAP into the same namespace for demo or development~ DONE

 ## Further Documentation